fbpx

 accordion plus icon

-He also oversaw several academic changes.
+Cocke also oversaw several academic changes.
 When Valley Union was first established, it was a coeducational institution.
-He eliminated male department, established high academic standards, and set a goal to provide the same training for women as men, a first for women’s education in Virginia.
+He eliminated the male department, established high academic standards, and set a goal to provide the same training for women as men, a first for women’s education in Virginia.
 In 1855, John and Ann Hollins donated $5,000 to the school, inspiring its renaming to Hollins Institute.
-Also during Charles L. Cocke’s years as president, the Alumnae Association established, and the first literary magazine and first Spinster (yearbook) was published.
+Also during Cocke’s years as president, the Alumnae Association was established, and the first literary magazine and first Spinster (yearbook) were published.

 INTERIM PRESIDENTS: